Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-Jira-Cloud.md

     Click on the "Severity" hyperlink under Incident Standard Fields to bring up the Incident severity mapping configuration screen.
 Unlike the other incident standard fields, Jira doesn't have a built-in severity field.
 If you want to see Spira incident severities in Jira, create a Jira custom list field to store the different severity values.
 If you don't want to synchronize severity values with Jira, you can skip the rest of this section.

     Once you have created a severity custom list field in Jira, you need to:
-    - populate the field mappings **with the name** (Not the ID) of the severity custom property values in Jira
+    - populate the field mappings **with the name** (not the ID) of the severity custom property values in Jira
     - go to the [Plugin configuration](#configure-the-plugin) screen
     - Enter the ID of the custom field you're using to store severities in Jira in the "Jira Custom Fields" field.
-You can fin the ID on the "Custom Fields" tab of the [Jira configuration helper](#jira-configuration-helper).
+You can find the ID on the "Custom Fields" tab of the [Jira configuration helper](#jira-configuration-helper).

     ![](img/Using_SpiraTeam_with_JIRA_5+_38.png)